Donate

 You might also be able to access help with the childcare costs you do need to pay.

-If you are already getting help with childcare costs through Working Tax Credit or childcare vouchers, you can carry on getting it.
+If you are already getting help with childcare costs through childcare vouchers, you can carry on getting it.

 You won’t usually be able to get help with childcare costs through Universal Credit while you’re not working but if you’re getting statutory maternity, paternity, adoption or sick pay, you’ll be treated as if you are working.

-If your child is 2, you might be able to get 1140 or more hours of free childcare for them if your earnings are low.
+If your child is 2 and your family gets extra support, you might be able to get 1,140 or more hours of free childcare if you get certain benefits.

-If you are already getting help with childcare costs through Working Tax Credit or childcare vouchers, you can carry on getting it.
+If you are already getting help with childcare costs through childcare vouchers, you can carry on getting it.

-If you need to make a new claim, you can use either the Tax Free Childcare scheme or help through Universal Credit.
-Most people who are entitled to Universal Credit will be better off getting help with their childcare costs through Universal Credit instead of through the Tax Free Childcare scheme.
-You can compare it by using the Gov.UK help with childcare calculator to see how much help you’d get through the Tax Free Childcare scheme and the Turn2us Benefits Calculator to see how much help you’d get through Universal Credit.
+If you need to make a new claim for childcare support, you can use either the Tax-Free Childcare scheme or help through Universal Credit.
+Most people who are entitled to Universal Credit will be better off getting help with their childcare costs through Universal Credit instead of through the Tax-Free Childcare scheme.
+You can compare it by using the GOV.UK help with childcare calculator to see how much help you’d get through the Tax-Free Childcare scheme and the Turn2us Benefits Calculator to see how much help you’d get through Universal Credit.

-If your child is 2, you might be able to get 1140 or more hours of free childcare for them, depending on which benefits you’re claiming.
+If your child is 2 and your family gets extra support, you might be able to get 1,140 or more hours of free childcare if you get certain benefits.

 You won’t usually be able to get help with childcare costs through Universal Credit while you’re not working but if you’re getting statutory maternity, paternity, adoption or sick pay, you’ll be treated as if you are working.